CMB27/AutomationTimers/README.md

 ### Parameters
 - `myRamp`: a `LinearRamp` object.
 - `input`: the target value to ramp to.
-Allowed data type `long`.
+Allowed data type `float`.

 ### Returns
 Returns the value of the output.
-Data type: `long`.
+Data type: `float`.
 *Reading the output is optional.*

 </blockquote></details>